-- 1 cup of oats (any type, any size)
+- 1 cup oats any type, any size

-- 1 cup of seeds ( One type of a combo—I used a combo of flax seeds, quinoa seeds, sunflower seeds, chia and sesame seeds)
+- 1 cup seeds one type of a combo—I used a combo of flax seeds, quinoa seeds, sunflower seeds, chia and sesame seeds

-- 1 cup of nuts ( One type or a combo— I used walnuts, pecans, hazelnuts and almonds)
+- 1 cup nuts one type or a combo— I used walnuts, pecans, hazelnuts and almonds

 - 2 bananas

-- 2 tablespoons of almond butter ( or peanut butter or coconut oil)
+- 2 tablespoons almond butter or peanut butter or coconut oil

-- 2 1/2 teaspoons of Aiya Cooking Grade Matcha Green Tea Powder
+- 2 1/2 teaspoons Matcha Green Tea Powder

 - Preheat the oven to 375 degrees F.

 - In a parchment lined baking sheet, place the oats, seeds and nuts.
-Toast them for 10 mins.
+Toast them for 8-inch mins.
 Leave the oven on.

 - Remove the tray from the oven and place the oat mixture in a large bowl and add the cranberries into that bowl too.

-- In the meantime, in a food processor, place the bananas, almond butter, vanilla, flax powder and Aiya matcha green tea powder until smooth.
+In the meantime, in a food processor, place the bananas, almond butter, vanilla, flax powder and green tea powder until smooth.

 - Add the Matcha mixture into the oat mixture and toss it very well.

-- ***if you’re making the no bake energy balls, use this mixture as it is, take golf size pieces and roll them between your hands into balls.
+If making no-bake energy balls, use this mixture as it is, take golf size pieces and roll them between your hands into balls.
 Refrigerate the energy balls for at least 1 hour to firm up.